Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Inhomogeneous linear problem and our stabilization strategy

+We now specify the precise technical assumptions we shall make on $b$.
+An actual construction of a function $b$ satisfying these conditions, and in the context of a nonlinear iterative scheme, will be accomplished in Lemma~\ref{lem:bconstruction}.\\

+{\bf Assumption 1:} We say that a function $b(t)$ satisfies this assumption if the following conditions on $b_0(t)$ defined as $\chi b+ \chi_t u$ hold: \begin{itemize} \item[(i)] Compatibility condition:

-is uniquely determined.
-The preceding observations suggest that we select $b_0(t)$ in such a way that \begin{itemize} \item[(i)] \textit{Compatible condition: $b_0(t)= \chi'(t)u(t, L)$ on $[0, 2]$.} \\ Comes from the assumption \eqref{assum-b-02} on $b(t)$; \item[(ii)] \textit{Real valued condition: $b_0(t)$ is \textit{real}. }\\Notice that for any pole $\omega= \alpha+ i\beta$ with $\beta>0$ the value of $\alpha$ is not necessarily 0, which may cause some difficulty on finding real controls $b$, however, there is no problem as $\omega$ and $-\bar \omega$ appear in pairs; \item[(iii)] \textit{Decay property: $b_0(t)$ decreases exponentially. }\\ This condition is imposed in order to guarantee the definition of $B$ as well as the decay; \item[(iv)] \textit{Compatibility on poles: for any { simple} pole $\omega_j$ satisfying $\Im \omega_j<\beta$, we have that $B(\omega_j)$ coincides with the value of $i\omega_j U+ aU_{\nu}$ for the unique radial $H^1$-solution $U$ of } \end{itemize} If moreover we assume that there is no pole on the line $\Im \omega=\beta$, then the solution $U = U(x,\omega)$ of the above elliptic problem can be holomorphically extended to a neighbourhood of the domain $\Im \omega\leq \beta$.
-Let us remark here that when $\omega$ crosses a pole $\omega_j$ the problem
+(Remark: this condition comes from the assumption \eqref{assum-b-02} on $b(t)$). \item[(ii)] Real valued condition: $b_0(t)$ is \textit{real} valed. \\ (Remark: notice that for any pole $\omega= \alpha+ i\beta$ with $\beta>0$ the value of $\alpha$ is not necessarily 0, which may cause some difficulty for finding real controls $b$, but this is resolved by the fact that $\omega$ and $-\bar \omega$ appear in pairs). \item[(iii)] Support property: $b_0(t)$ is compactly supported \\ (Remark: this condition is imposed to ensure that $B$ is always defined, as well as the decay). \item[(iv)] Compatibility on poles: for any simple pole $\omega_j$ satisfying $\Im \omega_j<\beta$, we have that $B(\omega_j)$ coincides with the value of $i\omega_j U+ aU_{\nu}$ for any one (and hence for all solutions according to the observation on \eqref{ob--1}--\eqref{ob--2}) of the radial $H^1$-solutions $U$ of the elliptic equation